Yarr/Yarr/docs/rootscripts.md

 ###Threshold/TDAC plots

 Plots a stacked histogram for all thresholds and their corresponding TDACs.
-Uses .json.after and ThresholdMap.dat files; this program is currently uses the first of each file found.
+Uses .json.after and ThresholdMap.dat files; this program currently uses the first of each file found.

 ```bash
 $ ./plotWithRoot_ThresholdTDAC path/to/directory